What is a SKU code? How to create SKUs, examples & differences with other systems

 An example of this type of software would be an ERP system that not only creates these SKU codes, but also monitors production tasks, classification, inventory management, and other tasks related to order processing such as picking and packing.

-To further streamline these processes, use Outvio and make your post-checkout operations run smooth, reducing the workload in departments such as customer support and warehouse, and increasing the speed and efficiency in your online store.
+To further streamline these processes, use Outvio's pick, pack, and ship software to ensure smooth post-checkout operations.
+This reduces the workload in departments such as customer support and warehousing, while increasing speed and efficiency in your online store.

 Optimize warehouse management with our tips on warehouse design and building a warehouse network.